Morning Yoga Routine To Do in Bed

 What to do before you Begin your Morning Yoga Mini Practice in Bed

-- Try to memorize the flow if possible.
-Keep the printable at your side and you will notice that in less than 3 days you will be doing by yourself.
+Try to memorize the flow that you’ve picked if possible.
+Keep a printable of your basic poses at your side and you will notice that in less than 3 days you will be doing it by yourself.
 It is a short simple Yoga flow, easy to memorize.

 Short Flow Morning Yoga Poses To Do in Bed